 F37 x Superfried Developing Marbles into a typeface

-Back in 2016 a little typographic idea I proposed for a New York magazine project was turned down.
-That little idea was recycled and grew into a big personal project called Marbles.
+Back in 2016 a little typographic design I proposed for a New York magazine project was turned down.
+That little idea was recycled and grew into a big personal design project called Marbles.
 Marbles began as a very organic, fluid experimental set of 2D numerals.
-Further experimentation led to 3D renders, the style being adapted for submission to the Secret 7" charity project, numerous press features and even a Creativepool award for typography.
-The project truly demonstrated the power of personal projects and to never discard a good idea.
+Further design experimentation led to 3D renders, the style being adapted for submission to the Secret 7" charity project, numerous press features, and even a Creativepool award for typography.
+The design experiment truly demonstrated the power of personal projects and to never discard a good idea.

-In addition to the numbers, I had started to develop some of the letters for a promotional Superfried sticker.
-But despite this, I had never imagined this typographic experiment would ever work as an actual typeface since the character forms were so complex and eccentric.
+In addition to the numbers, I started to develop some of the letters for the design of a promotional Superfried sticker.
+But despite this, I had never imagined this typographic design experiment would ever work as an actual typeface since the letterforms were so complex and eccentric.

 Seven years later I reached out to Rick Banks – founder of renowned type foundry F37 – re potential collaboration on a project.
 I had been a fan of both his design agency and type foundry for many years.
-I was totally unaware that they were in the process of developing a new offering – F37x.
-For this new collaborative project F37 develop the typographic ideas, designs and experiments of external creatives through to complete typefaces.
+I was unaware that they were in the process of developing a new offering – F37x.
+For this new collaborative project, F37 develop the typographic designs, and experiments of external creatives to complete typefaces.
 Rick suggested that Marbles could be a suitable candidate.
 I was completely shocked, but immediately jumped at the opportunity.

-I was quickly working with one of their team – Rodrigo – who made the process very simple.
-Whilst creating the additional glyphs, it became clear there were numerous ways they could be re-drawn.
-In the original numerals there was a complex and simplified route, so two styles were developed, the latter being more practical for use at smaller scale.
+I was quickly working with one of their team – Rodrigo – who made the design process very simple.
+While creating the additional glyphs, it became clear there were numerous ways they could be re-drawn.
+In the original numerals, there was a complex and simplified route, so two styles were developed, the latter being more practical for use at a smaller scale.

-As the build progressed, so do did the volume of potential designs for the glyphs.
+As the build progressed, so did the volume of potential design iterations for the glyphs.
 Since the typeface would be solely uppercase, we gained a completely unused lowercase.
-With this in mind it was decided that we should take the opportunity to create a secondary set of characters for each typeface.
-We now had the potential for four styles and two typefaces.
+With this in mind, it was decided that we should create a secondary set of characters for each typeface – four design styles and two typefaces.

 Project services